AnubhavKumarGupta/Resume_Generator/README.md

 # Resume_Generator

+## Overview
 - A Django-based web application for creating, saving, and downloading professional CVs in PDF format.
-- Users can input their details, preview their CV, and download it, while administrators can view and manage the list of generated CVs.
+- Users can enter their personal and professional details through a web form, which the application uses to generate a downloadable CV in PDF format.
+- The application also provides an admin interface to view and manage profiles efficiently.

 ## Features